 Do you notice the one solitary tourist boat arriving at around Christmas?
 They are back now, like the tourists are.
 And there’s none of the ugly speed boats or the nasty jetski posers jumping, roaring and more.
 It was quiet, then.

-An old Sony …
+An old Android phone …

-Some Android apps, a scheduled daily reboot (of the phone, of course), a webserver on the phone and some raspberry Pi and ImageMagick magic later we now have this working webcam that takes thousands of pictures every month – every five minutes during the day, every two minutes at night due to limitations of quality of the camera and the app’s autofocus settings.
+May 2020: Some Android apps, a scheduled daily reboot (of the phone, of course), a webserver on the phone and some raspberry Pi and ImageMagick magic later we now have this working webcam that takes thousands of pictures every month – every five minutes during the day, every two minutes at night due to limitations of quality of the camera and the app’s autofocus settings.

 Update November 2020: We now automatically create monthly timelapses, and the fuzzyness detector in Image Magick sorts out blurred images.
 Well, to be honest, it sorts out some.
-Next project challenge: Use machine learning for sorting out blurry images.
+Or it tries. 🙂 Next project challenge: Use machine learning for sorting out blurry images.
 (Feed with photos that are on focus).
 Might be tricky, because 24 hours a day, weather and clouds plus people cars boats and other stuff moving.
 We will see.